Child Abuse Cases

 Child protective services maintain child abuse records.
 These records are kept in a central registry.
 In some states, parties, such as child care providers or adoption agencies, have access to that registry.
 The goal of the central registry is to help child protective services, and sometimes other parties, know whether or not an individual has a history of abusing children.

 False reports of child abuse can come from children seeking attention or attempting to avoid reasonable forms of discipline.
 False reports of child abuse also may result from animosity between parents, such as when parents are in the midst of divorce and a custody battle over their children.
 The evidence in a child abuse case is sometimes nothing more than a young child's testimony.

 Proponents of child abuse law reform maintain that police and other officials can easily manipulate a young child to support allegations of child abuse.
 The ramifications of a false report of child abuse can be serious: officials may remove children from their homes and place them in foster care or permanent new adoptive homes, emotionally scarring both children and parents.

 Discipline and Abuse

 Some parents feel that spanking or hitting a child is abusive behavior; other parents rely on spanking, or the threat of a spanking, to teach children to obey and behave.
 Using physical measures to discipline children is known as corporal punishment.
-In trying to prevent child abuse, legal and governmental agencies attempt to balance the parents' right to raise their children in the manner they feel is appropriate with the child's right to be safe and unharmed.
+In trying to prevent child abuse, legal and governmental agencies attempt to balance the parents' right to raise their children in the manner the parents feel is appropriate and in line with the child's right to be safe and unharmed.